Mesovortex

-A mesovortex is a small-scale rotational feature found in a convective storm, such as a quasi-linear convective system (QLCS, i.e. squall line), a supercell, or the eyewall of a tropical cyclone.
+A mesovortex is a small-scale rotational feature found in a convective storm, such as a quasi-linear convective system (QLCS), a supercell, or the eyewall of a tropical cyclone.
 Mesovortices range in diameter from tens of miles to a mile or less and can be immensely intense.

 Eyewall mesovortex

 Mesovortices visible in the eye of Hurricane Emilia in 1994.

 An eyewall mesovortex is a small-scale rotational feature found in an eyewall of an intense tropical cyclone.
 Eyewall mesovortices are similar, in principle, to small "suction vortices" often observed in multiple-vortex tornadoes.
 In these vortices, wind speed can be up to 10% higher than in the rest of the eyewall.
 Eyewall mesovortices are most common during periods of intensification in tropical cyclones.

 Eyewall mesovortices often exhibit unusual behavior in tropical cyclones.
 They usually revolve around the low pressure center, but sometimes they remain stationary.
 Eyewall mesovortices have even been documented to cross the eye of a storm.
 These phenomena have been documented observationally, experimentally, and theoretically.

 Eyewall mesovortices are a significant factor in the formation of tornadoes after tropical cyclone landfall.
 Mesovortices can spawn rotation in individual thunderstorms (a mesocyclone), which leads to tornadic activity.
 At landfall, friction is generated between the circulation of the tropical cyclone and land.
 This can allow the mesovortices to descend to the surface, causing large outbreaks of tornadoes.

 On 15 September 1989, during observations for Hurricane Hugo, Hunter NOAA42 accidentally flew through an eyewall mesovortex measuring 320 km/h and experienced crippling G-forces of +5.8Gs and -3.7Gs.
 The winds ripped off the propeller de-icing boot and pushed the flight down to a perilous 1000 ft above sea level.
 The ruggedized Lockheed WP-3D Orion was only designed for a maximum of +3.5Gs and −1G.